discretize/discretize-guides/fractals/nightmare/index.md

 <Grid>
 <Column>
 Walk through the teleporter and trigger Ensolyss once after defeating Siax to gain the new checkpoint and use `/gg` to reset all cooldowns.
-Stack <Boon name="might"/> before you activate the fight.
-Don't stand in the center area of the platform on activation or you will receive a <Control name="knockback"/>.
+Stack <Boon name="might"/> next to the mistlock. ( Now that the mistlock gives cooldown, <Specialization name="chronomancer"/> can prestack boons and use the mistlock ).
+Go into the arena, when you start the fight don't stand in the center area of the platform on activation or you will receive a <Control name="knockback"/>.

 Nearly all of Ensolyss' attacks do a <Control name="knockback"/> or <Control name="pull"/>, learn to dodge or walk out of every attack.
 The most dangerous one is his shockwave-shatter combo, he smashes down a stunning yellow shockwave (like MAMA below 33% health), spawns hallucinations on each players position and shatters them after two seconds.